VA

 If you don't have a clear billable rate:

-• Take annual revenue goal / working hours = hourly opportunity value
+• Take annual revenue goal / working hours = hourly chance value

 • Example: $240,000 revenue goal / 1,200 working hours = $200/hour